-It is also a best practice to include a monthly cash flow statement in the appendices of your newspapers stall business plan so that the readers can view the impact of seasonality on your business cash position and generation.
+It is also a best practice to include a monthly cash flow statement in the appendices of your newspaper stall business plan so that the readers can view the impact of seasonality on your business cash position and generation.

 The initial financing plan

-The initial financing plan, also known as a sources and uses table, is a valuable resource to have in your business plan when starting your newspapers stall as it reveals the origins of the money needed to establish the business (sources) and how it will be allocated (uses).
+The initial financing plan, also known as a sources and uses table, is a valuable resource to have in your business plan when starting your newspaper stall as it reveals the origins of the money needed to establish the business (sources) and how it will be allocated (uses).

-Having this table helps show what costs are involved in setting up your newspapers stall, how risks are shared between founders, investors and lenders, and what the starting cash position will be.
+Having this table helps show what costs are involved in setting up your newspaper stall, how risks are shared between founders, investors and lenders, and what the starting cash position will be.
 This cash position needs to be sufficient to sustain operations until the business reaches a break-even point.

-The written part of a newspapers stall business plan plays a key role: it lays out the plan of action you intend to execute to seize the commercial opportunity you've identified on the market and provides the context needed for the reader to decide if they believe your plan to be achievable and your financial forecast to be realistic.
+The written part of a newspaper stall business plan plays a key role: it lays out the plan of action you intend to execute to seize the commercial opportunity you've identified on the market and provides the context needed for the reader to decide if they believe your plan to be achievable and your financial forecast to be realistic.

 - The executive summary